UBRoboticsWorkshop/WorkShops/3_programming/index.md

 const int servoPin1 = 27;
 const int resolutionPWM = 14;

+void writeAngle(int _channel, int _angle){ //Why the underscores?
+It's just naming convention- you could change the name and it'd work just the same.
+Here, the underscore means it's a parameter variable int angleDuty = map(_angle, 0,180, minPulse, maxPulse); //The map function scales the input variable from the first range to the second ledcWrite(_channel, angleDuty);
+}

 void setup() {
   pinMode(27, OUTPUT);

   ledcSetup(0, frequency, resolutionPWM); //Here, the zero is which timer we want to use- each servo needs a different timer ledcAttachPin(servoPin1, 0);
 }

 void loop() {